 • You’ll be using Live View during the eclipse so you won’t have to use Mirror lockup

-• During partial phases you might consider using the Interval timer (more on that in an upcoming article on Totality shooting)
+• During partial phases you might consider using the Interval timer (more on that in our article on Totality shooting)

 • If you have it, turn on your LCD grid display so you’ll have a center mark to help center the sun throughout the eclipse